 This digital gap has left life sciences manufacturers susceptible to data entry errors, long good manufacturing practice (GMP) review times, shipment delays, and other paper-based challenges that hinder them from achieving a real digital transformation in manufacturing.

-Among manufacturers regulated by the U.S Food and Drug Administration (FDA), manufacturing operations are followed by documentation every step of the way.
+Among manufacturers regulated by the U.S. Food and Drug Administration (FDA), manufacturing operations are followed by documentation every step of the way.
 Managing production documentation manually, with every step of the process completed by a person and on paper, often leads to inaccurate or missing information on the production record due to scribal errors.
-Cumulative human errors on a production record turn into poor data that has a ripple effect: the data advances through the production process, snowballing into deviations, downtime, cost overruns, product delays and, of course, quality and compliance issues.
+Cumulative human errors on a production record turn into poor data that has a ripple effect: the data advances through the production process, snowballing into deviations, downtime, cost overruns, product delays, and, of course, quality and compliance issues.

-Manual data entry errors, remediation and review, along with insufficient tracking capabilities, drive production costs up while reducing efficiency, throughput and profits.
-These preventable problems result in shipping delays, wasted resources and poor cash flow.
+Manual data entry errors, remediation, and review, along with insufficient tracking capabilities, drive production costs up while reducing efficiency, throughput, and profits.
+These preventable problems result in shipping delays, wasted resources, and poor cash flow.

 The shop floor is a critical, but often overlooked, opportunity to make quality proactive rather than reactive.
-Every operator, step and output of the production process is a chance to establish quality and compliance – but only if operators have the tools to deliver quality at the source.
+Every operator, step, and output of the production process is a chance to establish quality and compliance – but only if operators have the tools to deliver quality at the source.

 After implementing MasterControl’s Manufacturing Excellence solution, Wellington Foods has seen a 90%-100% decrease in common data input errors.
-The nutraceuticals contract manufacturer has also cut its review period from 10-15 days after production completes by 75%-80%.
+The nutraceuticals contract manufacturer has also cut its review period of 10-15 days after production completes by 75%-80%.